tanyelai/nlp-implementations-from-scratch/README.md

 ## References
         @article= { Byte-Pair Encoding },
-        title= { Neural Machine Translation of Rare Words with Subword Units }, author= {Rico Sennrich and Barry Haddow and Alexandra Birch}
+        title= { Neural Machine Translation of Rare Words with Subword Units (2016), A New Algorithm for Data Compression (1994)}, author= {Rico Sennrich and Barry Haddow and Alexandra Birch |2016, Philip Gage |1994}

         @article= { Minimum Edit Distance },